• Skip to primary navigation

 Sauteed Green Beans with Furikake with lemon slices on plate.

 Green beans have a reputation for being boring, but these are far from it.
 These Sautéed Green Beans with Furikake are an exciting twist on traditional green beans and will perfectly compliment any main course.
-This recipe calls for haricot verts, garlic, furikake, and lemon juice.

 Jump to: